 From within the arterial circulation itself in severe decompression sickness Decompression Sickness Decompression sickness occurs when rapid pressure reduction (eg, during ascent from a dive, exit from a caisson or hyperbaric chamber, or ascent to altitude) causes gas previously dissolved... read more

-Via migration from the venous circulation (venous gas embolism) either via a right-to-left shunt ( patent foramen ovale Neonatal cardiovascular function The transition from life in utero to life outside the womb involves multiple changes in physiology and function.
-Also see Perinatal Problems.
-(See also Liver Structure and Function and Neonatal... read more , atrial septal defect Atrial Septal Defect (ASD) An atrial septal defect (ASD) is an opening in the interatrial septum, causing a left-to-right shunt and volume overload of the right atrium and right ventricle.
+Via migration from the venous circulation (venous gas embolism) either via a right-to-left shunt (patent foramen ovale, atrial septal defect Atrial Septal Defect (ASD) An atrial septal defect (ASD) is an opening in the interatrial septum, causing a left-to-right shunt and volume overload of the right atrium and right ventricle.
 Children are rarely symptomatic... read more ) or by overwhelming the filtering capacity of the lungs

-Even an otherwise asymptomatic venous gas embolism Air embolism Nonthrombotic sources of pulmonary embolism include air, fat, amniotic fluid, infected material, foreign bodies, and tumors.
-Pulmonary embolism (PE) can arise from nonthrombotic sources.
-PE... read more can cause serious manifestations (eg, stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
+Even an otherwise asymptomatic venous gas embolism Air embolism Nonthrombotic sources of pulmonary embolism include air, fat, amniotic fluid, infected material, foreign bodies, tumors, and orthopedic cement.
+Pulmonary embolism (PE) can arise from nonthrombotic... read more can cause serious manifestations (eg, stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more ) in the presence of a right-to-left shunt.
 Venous gas embolism that does not enter the arterial circulation is less serious, although high levels of venous gas embolism can cause pulmonary edema, known as chokes Symptoms and Signs .